 We also wish to highlight the inherent contradiction between the theoretical policy objectives and the practical situation on the ground.
-We were permitted recently to have a restaurant and large storage sheds, presumably on the grounds that they are "temporary" and could be removed from the landscape if the golf course closed.
-The house is refused presumably because it would remain in the landscape if the golf course closed.
-But there is little sense in this distinction because even if the course closed, why would the new site owner choose to demolish a perfectly good restaurant building and an equally good storage shed?
+We were permitted recently to have a restaurant and large storage shed, presumably on the grounds that they are "temporary" and could be removed from the landscape if the golf course was eventually closed at some distant point in the future if we retired.
+The house is refused presumably because it would remain in the landscape if say twenty years from now the golf course closed.
+But there is little sense in this distinction because even if in twenty years we retired and the course closed, why would the new site owner choose to demolish a perfectly good restaurant building and an equally good storage shed?
 They may find alternative uses for the buildings, but no owner would choose to demolish them, and there are no legal obligations for them to do so.
+So in reality there is no difference in a non-residential consent and a residential consent.

-Furthermore, we have successfully operated this facility for over 10 years, and wish to do so for many more years.
-If we did sell up, it would simply be bought by another golf operator happy to inherit a carefully designed and well-maintained course frequented by the local and wider community.
+We have successfully operated this facility for over 10 years, and wish to do so for many more years.
+If we did sell up or retire, it would simply be bought by another golf operator happy to inherit a carefully designed and well-maintained course frequented by the local and wider community.
 In practical terms there is no realistic prospect of this course closing, so the text-book distinction being made by the policy has no basis in reality.
 All these buildings will remain in the landscape for their natural lifetime, irrespective of whether they are residential or otherwise.